All land and water are connected. When we take care of our land we also take care of our water.

 A watershed is an area in which the land’s surface drains to a particular water body.
-Watersheds are basins with boundaries that have higher elevations; gravity pulls the water down (both above and below the surface) from the higher ground and into a water body.
+Watersheds are basins with boundaries that have higher elevations; gravity pulls the water, that is above and below the surface, down from the higher ground and into a water body.

 The continental divide is North America’s most famous watershed boundary.
 On the east side of the continental divide, the rivers and other water bodies all drain to the Atlantic Ocean.
 On the west side of the continental divide, all of the waters drain to the Pacific Ocean.
 The Huron River Watershed is part of Lake Erie’s watershed, which lies within the Great Lakes Watershed.
 Ultimately the Great Lakes drain to the Atlantic Ocean and are part of the Atlantic watershed.

 How communities can protect the surrounding land

 The biggest threat to our home waters comes from stormwater runoff.
 When it rains or when snow melts, most of the water from rooftops, streets, and parking lots washes down stormdrains carrying pollutants, litter, and sediment.
 Once in the stormdrains, the water flows directly into our streams and river.
 Therefore, capturing this water before it washes down the stormdrains is the best way to protect our water.

 There are many ways for communities to capture runoff and protect the water entering the river:

 - Harness the power of green, also known as Green Infrastructure*